 Even in the best situations, unexpected events have a way of popping up.
 This is why The Balance advises young people to have extra funds put aside in case of emergencies.
 Car accidents, damage to valuables, and other unforeseen occurrences happen.
 Having a few thousand dollars put aside will help to mitigate these situations.
 A good way to multiply your funds is by investing.
 However, you need to carefully weigh whether organically saving or investing is the right choice for you.

 One of the biggest financial mistakes people make is overusing credit cards, or borrowing too many online payday loans.
 They continuously swipe their cards and are then unable to pay the bill when due.
 This leads to subsequent interest charges which quickly pile up on top of the original debt.
 In time, interest outweighs income and people sink deeper into financial hardship.
 However, if you direly need to, you can take advantage of cash advances.

-urges young people to minimize their use of credit and reserve credit cards for only emergencies.
+Young people have to minimize their use of credit and reserve credit cards for only emergencies.
 Of course, doing this requires a degree of discipline and a stable, regular income.

 Authored by Gabrielle Renee Seunagal